Print This Article

 Any of the instruments enumerated in Code Section 44-2-14 may be attested by a judge of a court of record, including a judge of a municipal court, or by a magistrate, a notary public, or a clerk or deputy clerk of a superior court or of a city court created by special Act of the General Assembly.
 With the exception of notaries public and judges of courts of record, such officers may attest such instruments only in the county in which they respectively hold their offices.

-As a general matter, Georgia law authorizes eletronic filing of deeds, but the deed is executed manually.
+As a general matter, Georgia law authorizes electronic filing of deeds, but the deed is executed manually.
 Deeds and related documents are filed using a portal maintained by the Superior Court Clerks’ Cooperative Authority.
+The Georgia Title Standards also address signature variances.

 Powers of Attorney